sylmarien/openstack-install-notes/OpenStackNotes.md

 MariaDB misplaces by default the mysqld.sock location, so change the "sock" lines (in /etc/mysql/my.conf) to /tmp/mysqld.sock

 Network Architecture on the VM install:
+Except that the controller node isn't on the API network.
 ![Alt network architecture](http://docs.openstack.org/training-guides/content/figures/1/a/figures/lab_virtual-box/image03.png)